brianhigh/challenging_data/waddl_to_csv.md

 ## 4 UTF-32LE         0.25
 ```

-And the guesses are listed with the most likely encoding at the the top of the
+And the guesses are listed with the most likely encoding, "UTF-16LE", at the the
-list with a probability of 1.
-We can verify that by checking the first four bytes
+top of the list with a probability of 1.
+Notepad++ showed the same encoding,
+but added "BOM".
+We can verify that encoding by checking the first four bytes
-for the "byte order mark" (BOM):
+of the file for the "byte order mark" (BOM).
+For UTF-16, we would expect a
+two-byte BOM, so checked the next two bytes after that will also let us see the
+first two-byte character of data.

 ```r